vylam12/server_chat_app/README.md

 ## 📄 License

-Phát hành theo giấy phép MIT.
-Tự do sử dụng cho học tập và phát triển.
+This project is released under the MIT License.
+Feel free to use it for learning and development purposes.

 ---

-## 📬 Liên hệ
+## 📬 Contact

-**Tác giả:** Trần Lê Thảo Vy
+**Author:** Trần Lê Thảo Vy
 **Email:** lethaovytran7@gmail.com
 **GitHub:** [@vylam12](https://github.com/vylam12))